Collection number: MC 110

-Charles Simic was born in Belgrade, Yugoslavia in 1938.
-He left Yugoslavia in 1953 with his mother and brother to join his father in the United States, where they lived in and around Chicago until 1958.
+Charles Simic was born on May 9, 1938, in Belgrade, Yugoslavia.
+In 1953 he left Yugoslavia with his mother and brother to join his father in the United States, where they lived in and around Chicago until 1958.
 His first poems were published in 1959, when he was twenty-one.
-In 1961 he was drafted into the U.S. Army, and in 1966 he earned a bachelor’s degree from New York University.
+In 1961 he was drafted into the U.S. Army, and in 1966 he earned his Bachelor’s degree from New York University.

 His first full-length collection of poems, What the Grass Says, was published the following year.
-Since then he has published more than sixty books in the U.S. and abroad, among them My Noiseless Entourage (2005); The Voice at 3 A.M (2003); Night Picnic (2001); Jackstraws (1999) (named a Notable Book of the Year by the New York Times); Walking the Black Cat (1996), which was a finalist for the National Book Award in poetry; A Wedding in Hell (1994); Hotel Insomnia (1992); The World Doesn’t End: Prose Poems (1990), for which he received the Pulitzer Prize for Poetry; Selected Poems: 1963-1983 (1990); and Unending Blues (1986).
+Since then he has published more than sixty books in the U.S. and abroad, among them Jackstraws (Harcourt Brace, 1999), which was named a Notable Book of the Year by the New York Times; Walking the Black Cat (Harcourt Brace, 1996), which was a finalist for the National Book Award in poetry; A Wedding in Hell (1994); Hotel Insomnia (1992); The World Doesn’t End: Prose Poems (1990), for which he received the Pulitzer Prize for Poetry; Selected Poems: 1963-1983 (1990); and Unending Blues (1986).
 He has also published many translations of French, Serbian, Croatian, Macedonian, and Slovenian poetry, and books of prose, most recently The Monster Loves His Labyrinth (Ausable Press, 2008) and The Renegade (Braziller, 2009).
 He was also the guest editor of The Best American Poetry 1992.